 - Pour in melted butter and stir.2 Tbsp unsalted butter, melted

 - Add in sugar, flour, cinnamon, and nutmeg.
-Stir until apples are evenly coated.¼ cup white sugar1 Tbsp all-purpose flour½ tsp ground cinnamon¼ tsp ground nutmeg
+Stir until apples are evenly coated.¼ cup granulated sugar1 Tbsp all-purpose flour½ tsp ground cinnamon¼ tsp ground nutmeg

 Assembling and Baking the Apple Crisp

-- Pour apple filling into an 8" square pan or casserole dish.
+- Pour apple filling into an 8" square baking dish.

 - Using your fingers, evenly cover top of apple filling with streusel (crumble topping).